 The below-described Blinklink® 2.18.0 features and functionality shall be included for the term of this contract and provided by manufacturer, Traffic & Parking Control Co, Inc. (TAPCO).
 TAPCO will verify system performance in concert with BlinkLink software by testing and verifying the speed of alert delivery and transmission confirmation on a biannual basis.
 Updates, meaning any updates, bug fixes, patches, or other error corrections to the BlinkLink software that TAPCO generally makes available free of charge to all licensees of BlinkLink is included with this agreement.
-BlinkLink new versions or new features, meaning any new feature or version of BlinkLink that TAPCO may from time to time introduce and market generally as a distinct licensed feature or product (as may be indicated by Licensor's designation of a new version number or feature name), and which TAPCO may make available to you at an additional cost under a separate written agreement, shall not be included in contract price but can be quoted separately as needed.
+BlinkLink new versions or new features, meaning any new feature or version of BlinkLink that TAPCO may from time to time introduce and market generally as a distinct licensed feature or product (as may be indicated by Licensor's designation of a new version number or feature name), and which TAPCO may make available to you at an additional cost under a separate written agreement, shall not be included in the contract price but can be quoted separately as needed.

-Quickly Monitor Wrong Way Alert and other Intellignet Warning Systems
+Quickly Monitor Wrong Way Alert and Other Intelligent Warning Systems through the search and filter function.

-Blinklink® powered by TAPCO will monitor the status of every TAPCO Intelligent Warning System from its interactive map view, gather historical device data and quickly access individual systems through the search and filter function.
+Blinklink® powered by TAPCO will monitor the status of every TAPCO Intelligent Warning System from its interactive map view, gather historical device data and quickly access individual systems